 3. Use cooling gear.

 Dry-fit shirts and pants, cooling hats, cooling towels, and a lot of other equipment can be found at sporting goods stores and online.
-My favorite item is a cooling towel, as I use it as a sweat absorber and it stays cool for hours.
+My favorite item is a cooling towel; it can serve as a sweat absorber and it stays cool for hours.

 4. Drink water, then drink more water.

-It is important to remember that when it is hot outside, your body has to remain hydrated in order to regulate your body temperature inside.
-Drink lots and lots of water before, during, and after exercise, and remember that even if you are in a pool and feel cool, you are still sweating!
+It’s important to remember that when it’s hot outside, your body has to remain hydrated in order to regulate your body temperature.
+Drink lots and lots of water before, during and after exercise, and remember that even if you’re in a pool and feel cool, you’re still sweating.

-Last but not least, especially if you are not someone who is partial to exercising in classes and gyms, remember that movement and activity is really the goal.
+Last but not least, especially if you’re not someone who is partial to exercising in classes and gyms, remember that movement and activity is really the goal.
 Find indoor activities that are fun and adventurous, or that give you a social outlet, but still require moving.
 Get creative as you think about what would make you happy, and still keep you moving.
 Bowling, indoor racquetball, rock climbing, drum lessons, pottery classes, hula lessons, going shopping are just a few activities to consider.
 Wear an activity tracker so you know what you’ve accomplished.